This add-on is operated by Remora

 Creating the Postgres credential via the Postgres Resources dashboard (Common Runtime & Private Space Databases)

 Remora Backup is designed to work with Standard tier and above databases.
-It will not work with Hobby tier databases.
+It will not work with Essential tier databases.

 Here’s how to create and attach a read-only credential to your newly created app.
 This process can be done within the Heroku Dashboard interface.